Author Jane Bernard hosts fundraiser at Indomania Restaurant for Feeding South Florida

 For more information about Indomania restaurant, visit www.indomaniarestaurant.com.

 Feeding South Floridaâ„¢ (formerly Daily Bread Food Bank) is a not-for-profit organization that empowers other South Florida not-for-profit organizations to assist people in need and improve their lives.
 Feeding South Florida does this by providing food and other grocery products; and by educating and engaging our community to fight hunger and poverty.
 Through a local network of more than 800 other not-for-profit organizations, Feeding South Florida strives to serve children, the elderly, the mentally and physically challenged, veterans and the working poor with compassion and integrity.
 Feeding South Florida is a member of Feeding America, the nationâ€™s leading domestic hunger-relief charity.
 Over 29 million pounds of food are distributed within the community by Feeding South Florida each year.
 Feeding South Floridaâ€™s headquarters is located at 2501 SW 32 Terrace, Pembroke Park, FL, 33023.
-For more information, please call (954) 518-1818 or visit www.feedingsouthflorida.org.If you love Soul Of Miami, please consider leaving a testimonial.
+For more information, please call (954) 518-1818 or visit www.feedingsouthflorida.org.Thank you for using Soul Of Miami!